-When a wrong password is provided for tasks scheduled in Win2k / WinXP SP1 machines, the tasks will be successfully created, but, fails to execute.
+When a wrong password is provided for tasks scheduled in Win2k / WinXP SP1 machines, the tasks will be successfully created, but will not be executed.

-To delete a task, select the Create Task tab of the Scheduler Configuration and specify the name of the task that has to be deleted.
+To delete a task, select the Delete Task tab of the Scheduler Configuration and specify the name of the task that has to be deleted.

 Using the Defining Targets procedure, define the targets for deploying the Scheduler Configuration.